alifwahid/alifwahid.github.io/_posts/2019-02-04-my-business-canon.md

 for navigating an emerging or untapped market.
 Indeed, even for discovering a new market.
-The build phase is a *minimum viable product* that enables measuring relevant new metrics, which subsequently permit learning and either pivoting or persevering with the startup's vision and strategy.
-The overt emphasis is on small steps, not giant leaps.
-The minimum viable product is all about testing assumptions and feasibility, which is a good way of rephrasing the age old engineering advice of prototyping first and proving a concept in small scale.
+The build phase is a *minimum viable product* that enables measuring relevant new metrics, which subsequently permit learning and either pivoting from or persevering with the startup's vision and strategy.
+His overt emphasis is on small steps, not giant leaps.
+The minimum viable product is all about testing assumptions and feasibility, which is a good way of rephrasing the old engineering advice of prototyping first and proving a concept in small scale.
 It's rather shocking how many startups waste money in the 21st century just because they can, sigh.
 Ries ends the book with a rallying cry to "waste not".
 I certainly agree.
 And the fact that humility is a viable pathway to future invincibility is underrated as a strategy, particularly in marketing.
 The macho approach of most startups is to conquer unclaimed markets and forcefully colonise them.
 These organisations sacrifice hordes of cash in the process, along with the time and energy of their employees.
 This is a